lionkor/cpp-examples/README.md

 A collection of simple and easy to understand C++17 code examples for beginners to learn from!

+Note that these do **not** use `using namespace std;`, so there are `std::` littered all over the code.
+This is proper professional C++ style and beginners should familiarize themselves with this aesthetic, so its kept in.

 In order of increasing complexity:

 0. [hello_world](https://github.com/lionkor/cpp-examples/blob/master/hello_world.cpp)